translate/pootle/docs/features/goals.rst

 Pootle supports two types of goals:

-* *Regular goals* (or just goals)
+#. *Regular goals* (or just goals)
-* *Project goals*
+#. *Project goals*

-The difference among these two types is that project goals allow to apply them to a given store project-wide by applying them to the chosen store in the *template* translation project.
-This saves project managers a lot of time, specially when the project hosts a lot of languages.
+Project goals are available in all languages.
+They are applied to files in the *template* translation project.
+This allows project managers to easily define a goal shared across all languages in the project.

-The goal type can be easily changed using the :ref:`editing form <goals#edit>`.
+The goal type can easily be changed using the :ref:`goal editing form
+<goals#edit>`.

-Project goals are shown below the regular ones in the :ref:`goals tab
+Project goals are shown below regular goals in the :ref:`goals tab
 <goals#tab>`.

-The statistics for a project goal in a translation project only
-include the matching stores, and won't be displayed at all if the goal doesn't have any matching store.
+The statistics for a goal in a translation project will only include files that are part of that goal, and won't be displayed at all if the goal doesn't have any matching files in the current directory of the project.

 .. _goals#tab: